-Finished Mural Unveiled at Morris Bigway - PembinaValleyOnline.com
+Finished Mural Unveiled at Morris Bigway (VIDEO) - PembinaValleyOnline.com

 The giant painting is called 'Follow the Leader' and Collard explained she wanted people to see the mural and understand all of the elements that make up the Manitoba Stampede and Exhibition, which is hosted annually in Morris.

-"Every year they have a different person or who organizes it and people do take their turn and so that's also a suggestion of that.
+"Every year they have a different person who organizes it, and people do take their turn, and so that's also a suggestion of that.
 And then also in the composition it rolls, so everybody follows everybody else."

 Gavin van der Linde, Mayor for Morris, called the mural a "beautiful work of art" that will record a piece of the town's history for some time.
 "It's something the community can take pride in."